qxsch/EasyChatbot/README.md

 [
     {
         "role": "admin",
-        "Description": "Can find all documents because there is no filter and no blobPathStartsWith defined", },
+        "Description": "Can find all documents because there is no filter and no blobPathStartsWith defined" },
     {
         "role": "limited-access-to-myfolder",